 If you suffered from whiplash in an accident and you were not to blame, you should earn compensation to help with your medical bills.

 Whiplash might seem like a small injury but make no mistake: common does not equal small.
 Whiplash is one of the most common motor vehicle accident injuries.
 It happens when a driver must break suddenly, usually preceding an impact.
-If you have whiplash due to someone else slamming on those brakes, you can claim money back to cover the cost of your medical bills and any lost income.
+As stated by robertslawfirm.net, the professional personal injury attorney, if you have whiplash due to someone else slamming on those brakes, you can claim money back to cover the cost of your medical bills and any lost income.
 Interested?
 Let us discuss it in more detail.

 How Common is a Whiplash Injury?

 Whiplash is scarier than you think.
 It is an intense neck sprain or strain that can kill you if it is intense enough.
 Scientists believe that most plane collision victims die instantly due to whiplash and that 43% of people who suffer whiplash will have lifelong symptoms.
 There are over 3 million cases of whiplash in America every year.
 Even though it is common, it is debilitating.